ilemonae/the_selvage_shredder/README.md

 the game begins 10 seconds after the program is run - make sure you fullscreen in this time!!!

-space to jump
+space to ollie

-jump over things for as long as you can
+ollie over things for as long as you can